-A Brief History Of The 12 Inch Single And It's Impact On Pop Music
+A Brief History Of The 12 Inch Single And Its Impact On Pop Music

 The 12‑Inch Single: How a Bigger Groove Turned the World Upside‑Down

-When a DJ in a dim‑lit New York disco in 1975 slides a glossy black disc onto a turntable, most club‑goers have no idea they are holding a piece of technology that will reshape the very language of popular music.
+When a DJ in a dimly-lit New York disco in 1975 slides a glossy black disc onto a turntable, most club-goers have no idea they are holding a piece of technology that will reshape the very language of popular music.
 That disc — 30 centimetres in diameter, with a groove so wide it seems to breathe — was the birth‑mark of the 12‑inch single, a format that turned a practical solution for DJs into an icon for audiophiles, collectors, and producers across continents.
-Over the next five decades the 12‑inch would become the canvas for extended mixes, the breeding ground for remix culture, and today, a badge of pride for anyone who still believes that music belongs on a spinning platter.
+Over the next five decades, the 12‑inch would become the canvas for extended mixes, the breeding ground for remix culture, and today, a badge of pride for anyone who still believes that music belongs on a spinning platter.

 From Disco’s Need for Space to the First “Official” 12‑Inch